-Gluten-Free Vegan Pie Crust: You can of course use a store bought vegan pie crust if you prefer.
+Gluten-Free Vegan Pie Crust: You can of course use a store-bought vegan pie crust if you prefer or you can make your own.
 The flour for this easy vegan pie crust is made with a mixture of almond flour, tapioca flour, and oat flour.
-It’s super easy to make and much healthier than store bought.
-It has no added oils, or vegan butters.
+It’s super easy to make and much healthier than store-bought.
+It has no added oils or vegan butter.
 You’ll need to give it a blind bake before filling it with the lemon curd.

 Lemon Custard: Most regular lemon custards for pie are made with eggs.
 This one is made with a combination of dairy-free milk (I suggest coconut milk or almond milk), corn starch (cornflour), sugar, lemon juice, and lemon zest.

 It’s important to allow it to chill and firm up to avoid a runny custard.
 I highly recommend using fresh lemon juice!
 You’ll need about 4-5 lemons!

 I also add turmeric to give the pie a natural yellow color instead of using yellow food coloring.

 Meringue Topping: Aquafaba is the key ingredient in making this meringue recipe.
 There are other methods, but I think using aquafaba is by far the easiest, but it does take some patience.
 In addition to aquafaba, you’ll need cream of tartar which helps to stabilize it, as well as very fine caster sugar, and vanilla.

 📋 Instructions for Vegan Lemon Meringue Pie